 This could be well received if the other party has approached you to ask for help or is already concerned about the consequences of the choices they are making.
 Then they may have opened a window where it can be discussed in an open way even if only temporarily in a moment of clarity.

-However, it is often the case that the personality-disordered-individual becomes defensive or doesn't take it too kindly when someone else suggests that they may have a personality disorder or other mental illness.
-It's important to know that it usually isn't met with many "thank you's" for pointing that out.
+However, it is often the case that a personality-disordered-individual becomes defensive when someone else suggests that they may have a personality disorder or other mental illness.

 It's also common for them to turn it around and say that it is the Non-PD that has the problem or to create some diversion or list of excuses for their behavior.
 This typically leads to circular conversations which can lead to further conflict.

-Another common result is for the personality disordered individual to hoover the Non-PD or cave in to pressure to get help as a means of defusing the immediate conflict, but for the follow-up to be short-lived or to erode over time.
-This is one of the reason's why many abusive relationships become cyclical but not improve over the long-term.
+Another common result is for the personality disordered individual to hoover the Non-PD or agree to get help.
+This defuses the immediate conflict, but the follow-up may be short-lived.
+This often leads to an Abusive Cycle.

 Despite these challenges, the urge to say something can be overwhelming and it's still common for people to try this - often in the heat of a conflict or as a last-ditch effort when they feel they have nothing to lose.